DarKovPl/NBA-data-aggregator-application/README.md

 ## General Information
-This application gathers and filtering data about NBA league, and show or store results for user.
-This is a task for a intership in IT company.
+This application gathers from https://www.balldontlie.io/ API's and filtering data about the NBA league, and shows or store results for the user.
+This is a task for an internship in an IT company.
 Application created and tested on Ubuntu 20.04.

 ## Technologies Used
 * Python 3.9.5